joshieisking/pinteresting/README.md

 by [Joshua Ooi] (http://www.getjarvis.today)

-I am at lesson "The Github Dance" and am 25 days to learning how to create my own application in Ruby.
+I am at lesson "The Github Dance" and am 25 days away from writing my own application in Ruby.